CodeMacroCode/YOLOv8-based-Machine-Learning-Parking-Lot-Management-System/README.md

 **This Project is a web application based on YOLOv8 custom trained Machine Learning model which uses python in the backend to detect and count the empty or parked spaces in the parking lot.**

-**Befor you start you should first install all the dependencies.** using -- pip install in the terminal would be a great idea!
+**Befor you start you should first install all the following dependencies.**

 -- Flask
 -- Ultralytics
 -- Numpy